Skip to content

 PX4 flight controller control class, inheriting from PX4MavCtrler, providing basic drone control functionality and supporting connections to both simulated and real PX4 flight controllers.

 Function Description: Initializes a Ctrl object and establishes a connection to the PX4 flight controller (simulation or real hardware).
-Arguments:
+Arguments (Args):

 Parameter Type Default Description